pdfcpu/pdfcpu/generate/booklet.md

 The `btype=advanced` is a special method for assembling, only for 4-up booklets.
 Printers that are used to collating first and then cutting may prefer this method.
-Assemble by:
+To assemble:

 - print on both sides
 - collate the whole sheets
-- cut each of the collated sets in half
-- place the bottom half (un-rotated) under the top half.
-This will produce a correctly ordered booklet.
+- cut each of the collated sets in half horizontally and place the bottom half (un-rotated) under the top half.
+Alternately, you can fold each set horizontally and again vertically, then trim the bottom fold off.
+Both of these methods will produce a correctly ordered booklet.
-- fold, bind, and trim (if desired)
+- bind and trim (if desired)

 #### n=6

 Six of your pages fit on one side of a sheet.
 This produces an unusual sized booklet, but can be an efficient use of paper.
-Assemble by:
+To assemble:

 - print on both sides
 - cut the sheets in thirds horizontally